The Hallucinogenic Toreador: Description

 An old anecdote lies behind the painter's desire to represent the sculpted figure of Venus de Milo, seen 28 times in the painting.
 Dalí decided to incorporate these particular silhouettes in his paintings after a visit to New York, where he purchased a box of pencils with a reproduction of the goddess on the cover.
 Dalí uses negative spaces to produce an image, alternate and complementary to the Venus de Milo.
 This complementary image encourages the eye to contemplate the painting in such a way as to introduce the quasi-hypnotic array of forms that inhabit the canvas.
 Examined from a distance, the body of the second Venus reveals the face and torso of the toreador (bullfighter, likely Manolete).
 Her breasts as his nose, while her face transforms into his eye.
 Their long skirts make up his white shirt and red scarf of the Toreador.
 The green layer makes up his necktie.
 His eye is found within the face of the second Venus.
 The soft white area unveils a tear slipping from his eye.

 The gadflies of Saint Narcissus of Gerona march over the arena in seemingly straight and parallel lines, forming the cap, hairnet and cape of the toreador.
 Situated on the lower right hand corner, the whole spectacle is being watched by an infant boy dressed in a sailor's suit who is said to represent Dalí as a youth.

-When the painting was exhibited in a New York City gallery in the late 1960s as a work in progress, it was accompanied by an illustration of the design, matting out the areas not relevant to the Toreador so the Toreador was easier to see.
+When the painting was exhibited in a New York City gallery in the late 1960s as a work in progress, it was accompanied by an illustration of the design, matting out the areas not relevant to the Toreador so that he was easier to see.
 It was labeled explicitly, "How to see the toreador."